-These majestic beasts returned to the Estate in 2012 to tell their story both past and present through a dedicated visitor centre, for which there is no fixed admission fee.
-Instead the centre asks for voluntary donations to support its work.
+These majestic beasts returned to the Estate in 2012 to tell their story both past and present through a dedicated visitor centre.
+Admission fees are £5 per adult, children are free.

 In 2017 the centre was awarded Approved Rare Breed Centre as not only is it home to the horses, but also to other animals which are now rare breeds but which would have been more commonplace in past times.

 Visitors parking is available within the steading area.
 From here take a leisurely walk around the indoor centre.
 Housing one of the largest collections of horse drawn machinery, here talking points between the generations are facilitated as memories of days gone by are re-ignited.
 In addition, visitors are able to come up close and personal with the horses, which at different times of year range from foals to older working animals.

 In the adjacent yard other rare breed animals can be viewed, all of which are in breeding programmes to help preserve their future survival.
 Outside in the fields heavy horses and rare breed sheep can be viewed in their natural surroundings - including the resident Stallion who has a very unusual friend.

 On site there are two picnic areas, one outdoors with stunning views and the other under cover.
 Visitors are welcome to use these facilities whether they bring picnics or purchase from the centre's “On the Hoof” takeaway refreshment area.